 The Public Art Advisory Board meets at 6:00 P.M. on the 2nd Monday of each month, or as needed, in the Executive Conference Room at the Marsac Building, 445 Marsac Avenue.
 For more information contact Executive Director, Park City Summit County Arts Council 435-647-9747.
 View current agenda.

 Scheduled meeting dates for 2014 are January 13, 2014; February 10, 2014; March 10, 2014; April14, 2014; May 12, 2014; June 9, 2014; July 14, 2014; August 11, 2014; September 8, 2014; October 13.
 2014; November 10, 2014; and December 8, 2014.

 Public Art Advisory Board

-The Park City Council approved funding public art projects in June of 2003.
+The Park City Council approved funding for public art projects in June of 2003.
 In December 2003, after working closely with the Park City Summit County Arts Council, a policy was adopted forming the Public Art Advisory Board.